kiba/Writings/for_science/chp19_cultural_exchange.md

 They didn't like the masked Captain, and they didn't particularly like the homogeneity that characterized Sidonia, nor the Sidonians' characterization of themselves.

 It didn't help that the Great War had polarized the political opinion of Remnant.
 That war was a near disaster implementation of a particularly extreme utopian ideology, like communism but worse.
+A certain political fraction on Remnant across kingdoms wanted to deafen the emotion of man to reduce the risk of Grimm invasion.
+Predictably, it turned out that people were very opposed to that idea.

 "THEY ALL WORE THE SAME CLOTHES!"